On 1-subdivisions of transitive tournaments: Introduction

 \begin{theorem} $\vec{r}(H_k) = O(k^2 \log\log k)$. \end{theorem}

 One natural question is whether an analogue of the Burr-Erd\H{o}s conjecture for oriented graphs is true.
-In other words, this asks if degenerate graphs has linear (or almost linear) Ramsey number.
+In other words, this asks if degenerate acyclic oriented graphs have linear (or almost linear) Ramsey number.
 This was disproved by Fox, He, and Wigderson~\cite{fox2021ramsey}.
-They showed that for each $\Delta\geq 2$ there exists an acyclic digraph $H$ with maximum degree $\max_{v}(d^+(v)+d^-(v))$ at most $\Delta$ such that$\vec{r}(H)\geq |H|^{\Omega(\Delta^{2/3}/\log^{5/3}(D))}$.
+They showed that for each $\Delta\geq 2$ there exists an acyclic oriented graph $H$ with both maximum outdegree and maximum indegree at most \(\Delta\) such that $\vec{r}(H)=|H|^{\Omega(\Delta^{2/3}/\log^{5/3}(\Delta))}$.
 They also proved more general bounds on the oriented Ramsey number of digraphs with bounded maximum degree.

-As we mentioned earlier, a transitive tournament does not contain any oriented graph with a cycle, so $\vec{r}(H)$ only makes sense when $H$ is acyclic digraphs.
+As we mentioned earlier, a transitive tournament does not contain any digraph with a cycle, so $\vec{r}(H)$ only makes sense when $H$ is acyclic digraphs.
 What if we consider tournaments which are far from being transitive?

-Alon, Kriveleivch, and Sudakov~\cite{alon2003turan} proved a conjecture of Erd\H{o}s stating that any $n$-vertex graph with at least $\epsilon n^2$ edges contains a $1$-subdivision of a complete graph on $c(\epsilon) \sqrt{n}$ vertices.
+Alon, Krivelevich, and Sudakov~\cite{alon2003turan} proved a conjecture of Erd\H{o}s stating that any $n$-vertex graph with at least $\epsilon n^2$ edges contains a $1$-subdivision of a complete graph on $c(\epsilon) \sqrt{n}$ vertices.
 This states that any graph far from the empty graph contains a subdivision of a large complete graph.
-In the case of tournaments, we similarly consider an \(n\)-tournament \(T\) far from being transitive, and ask whether it contains a $1$-subdivision of a large complete digraph $\vec{K}_k$.
-Here $\vec{K}_k$ is the digraph on $k$ vertices having all possible $k(k-1)$ arcs.
+In the case of tournaments, we similarly consider an \(n\)-vertex tournament \(T\) that is far from being transitive, and ask whether it contains a $1$-subdivision of a large complete digraph $\vec{K}_k$.
+Here $\vec{K}_k$ is the digraph on $k$ vertices having \(\arc{uv}\) as an arc for each pair of distinct vertices \(u\) and \(v\), and with no parallel arc.